 What Is Fish Sauce?

-Fish sauce is an ingredient used in many Asian, especially Thailand and Vietnamese cuisines, such as Thai curries or Vietnamese pho.
+Fish sauce is an ingredient used in many Asian, especially Thai and prominent Vietnamese dishes, such as Thai curries or Vietnamese pho.
 However, nowadays, this dipping sauce has appeared all over the world, as more and more people want to try it.

 It is a sauce that is made with the simplest ingredients: Fish and salt.
 However, these days, commercial fish sauce often contains sugar, food additives, and preservatives to prolong its shelf life to meet the market’s vast demands.
 (1)